PioterAndrzejewski/PioterAndrzejewski/README.md

   ## Long story short:
 You're here, so it looks like you're looking for a junior web / front-end developer.

-I know, you're tired of seeing the same repetitive projects and the amount of CVs doesn't make anything easier.
+I know, you're tired of seeing the same repetitive projects and the amount of CVs doesn't make anything easier. <br>
 **That's why I'm leaving you with links to:**
 - 100% **original projects**
 - **no copy-paste**